3 Ways to Calm the Hell Down

 They asked, you said yes and now you’re blissfully engaged!

 This euphoria doesn’t last long once you start getting bombarded with questions: when’s the big day, what venue, what’s the dress like?

 Then come the opinions: well you just have to use my caterer, you just have to invite aunt Susie who you haven’t seen since you were three, you just can’t get married in a jumpsuit, no wedding I’ve ever been to has served only pizza and beer.

 Ugh, shut upppppp.
 Amirite?!

-Whether you chose to power through the planning of a big wedding bash or decide to say “fuck it” & just elope, I have some sage advice for newly engaged couples to get you started on the journey to I do.
+Whether you chose to power through the planning of a big wedding bash or decide to say “f*ck it” & just elope, here’s some sage advice for newly engaged couples to get you started on the journey to I do.

-Before you even start planning, I want you and your partner to pick the three most important things to y’all for your wedding day.
+Before you even start planning, both you and your partner need to pick the three most important things to y’all for your wedding day.